tdauth/coronavirus/README.md

 ## Features

 * Healthy vs infected players hunting game mode.
+* 4 different levels.
 * Custom hero abilities for both sides.
 * Toilet paper as currency.
-* Random unit spawns.
+* Random unit and item spawns.
-* Donald Trump.
-* Cuban doctors.
-* Graveyard with undead spawns.
+* Several Easter eggs in the levels.
 * Player houses which sell items and can be used as hideout.
 * Local Market for buying items.
 * Celebration videos.